 Author Tags: Essentials 2010, Literary Landmarks, Poetry, Women

-Here the slain body of Pat Lowther was found on October 13, 1975, brutally murdered by her husband who was jealous of her success as a poet.
+The body of Pat Lowther was found on October 13, 1975, at Furry Creek, five kilometres south of Brittania Beach, on the highway to Squamish and Whistler, brutally murdered by her husband who was jealous of her success as a poet.
+And her ashes were spread at Prospect Point.

 QUICK REFERENCE ENTRY: